This story was originally published in 2019 and has been updated with additional movies.

 3. Kicking and Screaming (1995)

-Perhaps the truest moment of Baumbach’s career: Rather than sweep up the shards of glass on the kitchen floor, a character in Kicking and Screaming lays down a small, hand-written sign that reads “BROKEN GLASS.”
+Perhaps the truest moment of Baumbach’s career: Rather than sweep up the shards of glass on the kitchen floor, a character in Kicking and Screaming lays down a small, handwritten sign that reads “BROKEN GLASS.”
 There are probably more quotable lines in Baumbach’s debut than all his other films combined, but what makes Kicking and Screaming special are observations like these, which perfectly capture the rudderless lives of recent college graduates who drift along as townies rather than face a scary and uncertain future.
 (But oh those quips: Bring up Prague, Friday the 13th, monkey movies, or bowhunting in casual conversation, and fans of the film will surely jump on it.)
-It isn’t easy to make a film about characters with no ambition — or at least with no ambition greater than a bartender (Eric Stoltz) who’s been taking random college courses for 10 years running.
+It isn’t easy to make a film about characters with no ambition — or at least with no ambition greater than a bartender (Eric Stoltz) who’s been taking random college courses for ten years running.
 But Baumbach has created a comic touchstone for the educated and inert.

 2. The Squid and the Whale (2005)

-Following the twin disappointments of Highball and Mr. Jealousy, it took Baumbach the better part of a decade to climb back with The Squid and The Whale, and he returned with a newfound sense of purpose, drawing on his childhood for a wrenching comedy about a family falling apart.
+Following the twin disappointments of Highball and Mr. Jealousy, it took Baumbach the better part of a decade to climb back with The Squid and the Whale, and he returned with a newfound sense of purpose, drawing on his childhood for a wrenching comedy about a family falling apart.
 Staying close to the perspective of a 16-year-old, played by Jesse Eisenberg, Baumbach focuses on the specific hassles of joint custody and what it’s like for kids to have their loyalties to each of their parents tested.
 Eisenberg’s relationship to his father (Jeff Daniels), a failed novelist and pompous academic, leads to an inherited misogyny that hurts his mother (Laura Linney) and his girlfriend (Halley Feiffer) and, finally, himself.
 It’s perilous to draw a direct line between what happens to this family and what happened to Baumbach himself as a child of divorce, but his sensitivity to the scars it can leave and the mistakes young people can perpetuate rings painfully true.

 1. Marriage Story (2019)